-Introduction
+1. Introduction

-In his contribution to the Scandinavian Journal of Economics on the occasion of Herbert Simon's Nobel Prize award in 1979, Albert Ando identified a consistent theme running through Simon's vast contribution to economics: his attempt "to construct a comprehensive framework for modelling and analysing the behaviour of man", acknowledging the implicit "limitations of his ability to comprehend, describe and analyse" the complex environment he inhabits.
-1 In essence, this is a rich and, to a large extent, exhaustive description of Simon's work, and it provides the foundations for an operational definition of "bounded rationality", with a possible result, with the benefit of hindsight, even more far-reaching than was Ando's original intention.
+In his contribution to the Scandinavian Journal of Economics on the occasion of Herbert Simon's Nobel prize award in 1979, Albert Ando identified a consistent theme running through Simon's vast contribution to Economics: his effort "to construct a comprehensive framework for modelling and analysing the behaviour of man", acknowledging the implicit "limitations of his ability to comprehend, describe and analyse" the complex environment he inhabits.
+In essence this is a rich and, to a large extent, exhaustive description of Simon's work, and it provides the foundations for an operational definition of "bounded rationality", resulting, with the benefit of hindsight, even more far-reaching than was Ando's original intention.

-At the time, bounded rationality in economics was generally meant to indicate the subject of Ando's companion paper in the same journal, in which William Baumol compared the "satisficing" criterion followed by Simon's economic agents in their attempts to reach the best decisions with the traditional microeconomic optimisation problem, which essentially consists in the constrained maximisation of a utility function of some sort.
-The crucial difference, Baumol noted, was that maximisation required a process of comparison of all the available alternatives, while Simon's satisficing criterion was aimed at pinning down "the first decision encountered which passes the acceptability test", 2 among those decisions which are subjectively considered to be feasible.3
+At the time, bounded rationality in economics was generally meant to indicate the subject of Ando's companion paper in the same Journal, in which William Baumol compared the "satisficing" criterion followed by Simon's economic agents' in their attempts to reach the best decisions with the traditional microeconomic optimisation problem, which essentially consists in the constrained maximisation of a utility function of some sort.
+The crucial difference, Baumol noted, was that maximisation required a process of comparison of all the available alternatives, while Simon's satisficing criterion was aimed at pinning down "the first decision encountered which passes the acceptability test", among those decisions which are subjectively considered to be feasible.